How to verify your Brownie Project on Etherscan

 The feature works for all solidity compiler versions supported by Brownie.
 Vyper currently can’t work because Etherscan offers no API for verifying Vyper source code.

 Additionally, you need to make sure EVERY contract in your project is compiled using the same compiler version, including all external libraries.
 This is again, because Etherscan only accepts a single compiler version.
-You can check this by deleting the build folder and running brownie compile
+You can check this by deleting the build folder and running brownie compile.

 Troubleshooting

 After you considered all of the common pitfalls and your verification still fails, you should first try to delete the build folder and re-compile the project.
-If that doesn’t help, you can view all the information used by brownie to verify the source code by calling YourContract.get_verification_info()
+If that doesn’t help, you can view all the information used by brownie to verify the source code by calling YourContract.get_verification_info().
+Call this on the ContractContainer, not the deployed contract.
+Then manually check each field and try to find the problem this way.

 If after all this, the verification still fails, it is likely due to an edge case we didn’t consider when implementing the feature.
 Please open an issue on the brownie repository with a link to your Brownie project and we will try to fix it.